-For MySQL, we use this syntax which is slightly different from above:
+For MySQL, we use this syntax which is slightly different from the above:

 SELECT r1, r2 AggregateFunction(r3) FROM TableName GROUP BY r1, r2 WITH ROLLUP;

-Since ROLLUP follows a hierarchy of input columns, so from the above syntax when we provide (r1, r2) then, it assumes the hierarchy r1 > r2.
+Since ROLLUP follows a hierarchy of input columns, so from the above syntax, when we provide (r1, r2), it assumes the hierarchy r1 > r2.
 ROLLUP creates a group of columns that is sensible using this hierarchy.
-Therefore, in MySQL for generating reports we consider the ROLLUP clause to produce subtotals and grand totals.
+Therefore, for generating reports in MySQL, we consider the ROLLUP clause to produce subtotals and grand totals.

 How ROLLUP works in MySQL?

-- Hence, the result table formed by using the ROLLUP operator collects the data from the grouping of sets of columns at a level of specifications and rolling them up to the main table.
+- Hence, the result table formed using the ROLLUP operator collects the data from grouping sets of columns at a level of specifications and rolling them up to the main table.

-- Logically, we can justify that a ROLLUP operator is a SQL modifier that when used with GROUP BY Clause in the statement.
-Thus it affects the summary output by including extra rows that determine high level of instant operations in the table.
+- Logically, we can justify that a ROLLUP operator is a SQL modifier used with GROUP BY Clause in the statement.
+Thus it affects the summary output by including extra rows that determine the high level of instant operations in the table.

-- You can also add the LIMIT Clause at the same time to limit the rows in the result set with the ROLLUP clause.
+- You can also add the LIMIT Clause simultaneously to limit the rows in the result set with the ROLLUP clause.

-- The ROLLUP is not used with ORDER BY We can use ASC or DESC type of sorting in the GROUP BY clause using ROLLUP operator in SQL statement.
+- The ROLLUP is not used with ORDER BY.
+We can use ASC or DESC type of sorting in the GROUP BY clause using the ROLLUP operator in the SQL statement.